cchitsiang/awesome-stars/topics.md

 ## chatgpt

+- [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
+It can be directly trained like a GPT (parallelizable).
+So it's combining the best of RNN and transformer - great performance, fast inference, sa
 - [zhudotexe/kani](https://github.com/zhudotexe/kani) - kani (カニ) is a highly hackable microframework for chat-based language models with tool usage/function calling.
 - [microsoft/promptflow](https://github.com/microsoft/promptflow) - Build high-quality LLM apps - from prototyping, testing to production deployment and monitoring.
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code